ATEED’s marketing and communication staff numbers

 Growing the visitor economy

-- ATEED is charged with growing the visitor economy towards a target of $7.2 billion annually in 2021, focusing on both growing demand for Auckland and enhancing the visitor proposition by working with our partners and networks – including delivery of the i-SITES network, the Auckland Convention Bureau, superyacht attraction, and cruise ship facilitation with 125 voyages to Auckland in the 2015/16 season.
+• ATEED continued to enhance Auckland's visitor proposition by working with our partners and networks – including the work of our Auckland Convention Bureau team, superyacht attraction, and cruise ship facilitation with 110 port days in Auckland in the 2018/19 season.

-- The ACB won 11 international conferences during 2015/16, events which will make an estimated $17.1 million contribution to Auckland’s regional economy when they take place.
-The team supported 29 international bids during the year and, and 22 had moved through to submission by year end.
+• The ACB helped partner organisations win conferences during 2018/19 which will make an estimated $26.7 million contribution to Auckland’s regional economy when they take place.

-- ATEED worked with a range of partners to further develop its golf, equine, and marine-focused programme to bring premium Chinese visitors – Auckland’s main tourism market.
-In 2015/16, the programme was extended to feature connections with major investors in screen production.
+• ATEED worked with a range of partners to further develop its golf, equine, screen and marine-focused programme to bring premium Chinese visitors – Auckland’s main tourism market.

 • We attract and invest on behalf of Auckland Council in a world-class portfolio of major events as a contributor to economic growth.